Booster Club Alumni Are a Gold Mine for Fundraising

 Ask for Support

 When you are running a booster club, maximizing your reach and your supporters is critical to your success.
-Engaging alumni is an easy way to find a group of interested supporters, so make it a habit to reach out and keep them informed.
+Engaging alumni is an easy way to find a group of interested supporters.
+Make it a habit to reach out and keep alumni informed and engaged.